 The program provides benefits to practices and their patients by:

 - Supporting the use of evidence-based guidelines in treating patients.

 - Helping increase patient access to behavioral healthcare services.

-- Recognizing practices that deliver comprehensive care by addressing both physical and behavioral health in the practice setting.
+- Recognizing practices that address both physical and behavioral health in the practice setting.

 - Providing opportunities for practices to receive technical assistance from the HPC.

-- Helping practices identify behavioral health issues before they become acute, resulting in better outcomes and improved patient experience.
+- Identifying behavioral health issues before they become acute, resulting in better outcomes and improved patient experience.

 Practices meet PCMH PRIME criteria by demonstrating capabilities in a majority of the following areas: